const1993/nixmash-bootique-mvc-demo/README.md

 /project/root/$ java -jar target/bootique-mvc-demo-1.0-SNAPSHOT.jar
 ```

-The app is configured with arguments `"--server", "--config=classpath:bootique.yml".`  After launching the app in your IDE or with Maven, go to
+After launching the app in your IDE or with Maven, go to

 ```bash
 http://localhost:9000/